nagender137/nagender137/README.md

 > *"I don't just simulate devices — I fabricate them."*

-I am a final-year **B.Tech Electronics & Communication Engineering** student from Bundelkhand University, deeply passionate about **semiconductor research, MEMS fabrication, and next-generation sensing devices**.
-My work sits at the intersection of hands-on cleanroom fabrication and advanced device simulation — and I am committed to contributing to **India's semiconductor sovereignty**.
+I have completed my **B.Tech in Electronics & Communication Engineering** from Bundelkhand University (CGPA: **7.79**, 2026), deeply passionate about **semiconductor research, MEMS fabrication, and next-generation sensing devices**.
+My work sits at the intersection of hands-on cleanroom fabrication and advanced device simulation — committed to contributing to **India's semiconductor sovereignty**.

 Currently a **Research Intern at IIT Hyderabad** (under Prof. Shubhadeep Bhattacharjee), working on semiconductor and 2D material research.
+PhD applicant at **IIT Delhi** in the Devices domain.

 ---